 In today’s technological world, visuals are everything.
-So, you may need to be ready for the camera at any time.
+So, you may need to be ready to appear on camera at any time.
 This includes knowing what to wear for a tv interview.

-If you’re story has been picked up and you’ve been asked for an interview, you need to be able to dress appropriately for your audience.
+If your story has been picked up and you’ve been asked for an interview, you need to be able to dress appropriately for your audience.

-How you’re viewed on the camera results in how the public perceives you and the organisation you’re representing.
-It can also a good opportunity to show off your brand to the public.
+How you’re viewed on camera has an impact on how the public perceives you and the organisation you’re representing.
+It can also be a good opportunity to show off your brand to the public.

-So, you’ll want to charm your viewers to make they are actively listening to your message by appearing professional and confident on camera.
+To make sure your viewers are actively listening to your message, you need to appear professional and confident on camera.

-This means that whatever you wear on television sends a message to your viewers, which can either be good or bad.
+Nowadays, high-definition cameras pick up any minuscule detail.
+This means that whatever you wear on TV sends a message to your viewers, which can either be good or bad.

-Here are 5 tips of what to wear for a filmed interview:
+Here are 4 tips on what to wear for a TV interview:

 1. Keep it simple

 Keeping your outfit simple will make you look more professional.
 So, wear a well-cut, classically styled jacket with tailored clothes underneath that don’t appear baggy.
-You should wear something you feel comfortable in, as you’ll want to look at ease and confident on camera.
+You should wear something you feel comfortable in.
+This will help you look at ease and confident on camera.

 These might interfere with the microphone and can be really distracting for viewers, also try to not wear white dresses or jackets.

 For males, ties are optional and depend on the organisation you’re representing.
 Ties need to be hanging straight and make sure the knot is right at the top.
-If the tie’s askew, you might give off the impression that you’re an unprofessional person and don’t really care about your organisation.
+If the tie’s askew, you might give off the impression of being unprofessional and that you don’t really care about your organisation.